Skip to main content

 Installation

-Most smart video doorbells should easily be installed using the existing wires your home may already have for an everyday doorbell.
-If you don't have a wiring setup, then purchasing a smart video doorbell that's battery-powered will be the way to go.
+Most smart video doorbells can be easily installed using the existing wires your home may already have for an everyday doorbell.
+If you don't have a wired setup, then purchasing a battery-powered smart video doorbell will be the way to go.

 Privacy